BrendanEnright/IRS_audit_county_profile/README.md

 ## Project Deliverables

-To review a write-up of the project and review a list of sources, visit this link:
+To review a write-up of the project and review a list of sources, visit "Result_documentation" folder.